cjml0808/cjml0808.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at the [College of Informatics, Huazhong Agricultural University](https://coi.hzau.edu.cn/) (2022.9-), advised by Professor [Hong Chen](https://chenhongml.github.io/).
 I obtained my M.S. degree at the College of Science, Huazhong Agricultural University (2020.9-2022.6) and my B.S. degree at the School of Mathmatics, Taiyuan University of Technology (2016.9-2020.6).
 I previously visited the Gaoling School of Artificial Intelligence, Renmin University of China, advised by Professor [Yong Liu](https://liuyonggsai.github.io/chinese/).
-I will go to the University of Sydney for a joint PhD program of Chinese Government Scholarship to Study Abroad, advised by Professor [Yiming Ying](https://www.sydney.edu.au/science/about/our-people/academic-staff/yiming-ying.html).
+I am currently jointly advised by Professor [Yiming Ying](https://www.sydney.edu.au/science/about/our-people/academic-staff/yiming-ying.html), University of Sydney, for a joint PhD program of Chinese Government Scholarship to Study Abroad.

 💻 Research Interests 💻
 ======